statecharts/statecharts.github.io/_faq/goes-against-grain.md

 ### AngularJS

-Let's look at the code that handles saving athe AngularJS todomvc example:
+Let's look at the code that handles saving the AngularJS todomvc example:

 ```
 $scope.saveEdits = function (todo, event) {